sjwilliams/scrollstory/README.md

 Key features include:
 - 100% style agnostic.
 Just a collection of often-used scroll-based patterns.
-- Can can you existing DOM or use an array of objects to create markup.
+- Use existing DOM, or use an array of objects to create markup.
 - 16+ jQueryUI-style events/callbacks for various application state events.
 - Focus and blur event when an individual story becomes active or inactive.
 - Items can be grouped into categories, with event dispatched as categories change.